Kids & Teens

 Moving Traditions

 Strengthens Jewish educators and emboldens Jewish youth to thrive by pursuing personal well-being.
 Challenges gender stereotypes and other forms of discrimination.
-Combines positive psychology with Jewish values, partnering with Jewish institutions across North America.
+Integrates positive psychology with Jewish values, partnering with Jewish institutions across North America.

 Learn More